Updated: Jun 18, 2021- Just so you know, if you click on a product on our site and decide to buy it, we may earn a small commission. Learn More.

 Grind selection of the Zassenhaus is from coarse French Press grind to the espresso grind, and also features hardened grinding mechanism to reduce the “wobbly” effect during grinding which is usually experienced in other coffee grinding machines.
 One downside is that this high end coffee grinder isn’t cheap at all.

-10. Zassenhaus Guatemala hand grinder
+10. Zassenhaus hand coffee grinders

 This Zassenhaus hand grinder is Bauhaus-inspired with rare wenge wood housing and features as glass container with capacity of 4.2 ounces (125 ml) and can be adjusted for coarse to powder fine grinds.